duselmann/gravity-opengl-opencl/readme.md

 - Right mouse button   increase speed much faster.
 - Letting go of all controls reduces speed.

+There is a 5 second delay before OpenCL is called so there <br>
+is time to change location before gravity.
+Often when creating <br>
+new scenarios, the gravity warps the initial state too soon.<br>
+It is useful to find different view points to get a feel for<br>
+things before they start animating.

 ##### opencl.advanced classes
 - Click and drag to move the simulation in the window
 - Mouse roller or touchpad two-finger scroll to zoom in/out